 Come warm weather, we're all up for cold noodles: cool, nutty soba; Korean nang myeun in ice broth; tongue-tingling Chinese noodles laced with chili oil—we'll take 'em all.
 What will we be eating when the thermometer rises to three digits?
 These are a good start.

-Entries tagged with 'banh mi saigon'
+'banh mi saigon' on Serious Eats

 The meats at Banh Mi Saigon lean towards the standard or mediocre, which is where these meatballs come in.